 Sibling rivalry isn’t inevitable.
 Many children actually like and get along with their siblings.
 Here’s how to encourage a strong sibling bond from a young age.

 With the birth of my twins, I assumed my eldest would wait years before enjoying his siblings.
 “They’re too small to do anything fun with him,” I thought.

-I also dreaded the potential backlash of introducing new siblings.
-Jealousy, rivalry, and even physical assaults on the new babies.
-I wanted them to get along and be lifelong friends.
+I also dreaded the potential backlash of introducing new siblings—the potential sibling jealousy, rivalry, and even physical assaults on the new babies.

 Thank goodness those fears were unnecessary.
-Nor did I need to wait to witness my kids getting along—their sibling love grew right from the start.
+And I didn’t even need to wait for my kids to get along—their love grew right from the start.

 Okay, maybe not right from the start.
 If anyone will remember, it took my eldest son several weeks to adjust to his new brothers.
 I don’t blame him.
 The change was hard enough for us, and we knew what we were getting into.

-I wanted my kids to have a good relationship with one another.
-And one that doesn’t have to wait until they’re older to benefit from.
+I wanted my kids to have a good relationship with one another—one that doesn’t have to wait until they’re older to benefit from.
 Here’s what we did to foster that bond:

-We sometimes have the false notion that kids will get along much better if we define whose is whose.
+Sometimes we think kids will get along much better if we define which item belongs to whom.
 No fighting over the same toys, right?

-Instead, studies found that scarcity breeds cooperation.
+Instead, studies found that scarcity actually leads to cooperation.
 The less toys kids have, the more they’re forced to find a way to play with one another.

-My husband and I don’t ask our eldest for permission to use his toys on behalf of his brothers (e.g. “Can he play with your fire truck?”), just as the babies’ infant toys are up for grabs and not solely the twins’.
+My husband and I don’t ask our eldest for permission to use his toys on behalf of his brothers (“Can he play with your fire truck?”), just as the babies’ toys are up for grabs and not solely theirs either.

-Yes, they have a few cherished items that are theirs and theirs alone.
-These are the special toys they attach themselves to for comfort.
-Otherwise, toys belong to everyone, eliminating any “This is mine,” possessive talk.
+They have a few cherished items that are theirs and theirs alone.
+These are the special toys they turn to for comfort.
+But otherwise, toys belong to everyone, eliminating any “This is mine,” possessive talk.

-The babies are still too young to argue back, but they’ve gotten into tiffs as well.
+As young as they may be, my twins have gotten into arguments with each other.
 Small stuff, like vying for the same toy, or getting into each other’s space.

 Still, I don’t step in unless needed.
 I watch them grab toys back and forth from each other, seeing how they’ll handle the situation.
-In most cases, they’ll decide how to play, or realize the toy isn’t worth the trouble and surrender it.
+In most cases, they’ll decide on their own how to play and resolve the issue, or realize the toy isn’t worth the trouble after all.

-Step in when things get physical, such as when a toy will bonk someone’s head or they’re about to hurt each other.
+Step in when things get physical, such as when a toy will hit someone’s head or they’re about to hurt each other.
 Otherwise, let kids resolve their own social conflicts.

-Since my four-year-old is older, I have to be the babies’ voice, but I offer solutions as needed.
-I try to “sportscast” and describe what’s happening, prodding my son for suggestions: “He wants to stand next to you but you look like you want your space.
-What do you think we should do?”
+Since my four-year-old is older, I have to be the babies’ voice, but even then, I only offer solutions, not outright solve their problems.
+I “sportscast” and describe what’s happening, prodding my son for suggestions: “He wants to stand next to you but you look like you want your space.
+What do you think you can do?”

 And don’t make a big deal about it.
 Jumping in with solutions or refereeing can escalate into a bigger problem than it needs to be.

 My four-year-old was sitting on a chair playing a guitar when he shrieked, “He’s climbing on me!”
-He didn’t know what to make of his 11-month-old brothers crawled over, drawn by the music.
+He didn’t know what to make of his 11-month-old brother crawling on his lap, drawn by the music.

 “Oh, it looks like he wants to play too.
 Show him how to play the guitar.”

-Suddenly, the boy who was a second ago recoiling from his baby brother is now saying, “See?” and teaching him what the strings are for.
+The boy who, a second ago was recoiling from his baby brother, was now telling, “See?” and teaching him how to pluck the strings.

-This has been one of those amazing tricks that so far has worked every time.
-Whenever my eldest is on the verge of freaking out, I tell him it’s because they want to learn from him.
+This has been one of those amazing tricks that has worked every time.
+Whenever my eldest is on the verge of freaking out, I tell him his brothers only want to learn from him.

-I could have lectured him.
-Or told him not to freak out.
-But then they miss an opportunity to play with and learn from one another.
+I could have lectured him, or told him to calm down.
+But they miss an opportunity to play with and learn from one another.

 Sharing is over-rated.
 Or rather, being forced to share is over-rated.
 Of course we want our kids to share on their own, but to demand them to do so isn’t fair.

-If a struggle is about to ensue, guide them to a resolution.
-I might track whose turn it is to press the light up button.
-Or I’ll ask my eldest to scoot over so that the other one could have some space to play too.
+If a struggle is about to happen, guide them to a solution.
+I might track whose turn it is to press the light up button, or I’ll ask my eldest to scoot over so the other one could have some space to play too.

 Forcing kids to share gets the job done… begrudgingly.
-And since I want to encourage siblings to get along, I needed to downplay any hard feelings they might have,
+And since I want to encourage siblings to get along, I want to nurture a genuine desire to share, not force it on them.

-“Come back here,” I called to my 11-month-old, as he made his way towards the electric fan.
-A second later, my eldest son repeats, “Come back here.”
-Complete with the same warning tone of voice I assumed.
+“Come back here,” I called to my baby, as he made his way towards the electric fan.
+A second later, my eldest son repeats, “Come back here,” complete with my same warning tone of voice.

-On one hand, I want my eldest son to look out for his brothers.
-But I also don’t want him to feel like he has the same authority over his brothers as his parents do.
+Sure, I want my eldest son to look out for his brothers, but I also don’t want him to feel like he has the same authority as his parents do.
 His role isn’t to be a parent, but to be a big brother.

 So when he assumes the same tone and acts like he’s disciplining his brothers, we tell him to stop.
 It’s not his place, and I wouldn’t want his younger brothers to resent him.